lingfeishengtian/BianOS/README.md

 Building BianOS is fairly simple, setup your dependencies and execute a single command.

 ## Dependencies
+I do not condone building this OS on Windows or any other non-UNIX based OS system.
-Please do not use any OS other than linux or mac for building.
-Building ELF files on Windows is a pain in the booty.
+Building on Windows is a pain and from personal experience doesn't work well.

 **Required**
 - gcc: building and compiling c files